CodePushGo/website/src/content/blog/en/creating-and-deleting-update-channels-in-capacitor.md

 ## Channel Update Management

 Effectively managing channel updates ensures smooth and reliable deployments.
 This step builds on earlier channel creation processes, focusing on refining how updates are deployed.
-Capgo offers tools like targeted user assignments and analytics-based promotion to streamline this process.
+CodePushGo offers tools like targeted user assignments and analytics-based promotion to streamline this process.

 ### Update Assignment